HomeLatest NewsGovTechBlueprint for government and public sector to align with Digital Personal Data Protection Bill

 Appointing a Data Protection Officer (DPO):

-The PDPB mandates the of a DPO, a pivotal role tasked with advising on compliance, supervising data handling practices, and liaising with the Data Protection Authority.
+The PDPB mandates the appointment of a DPO, a pivotal role tasked with advising on compliance, supervising data handling practices, and liaising with the Data Protection Authority.
 This critical responsibility should be entrusted to an experienced professional with a deep understanding of data privacy laws and best practices.

 Undertaking Proactive Data Privacy Impact Assessments: